dcodeIO/utfx/README.md

 ### Class [TruncatedError](doco/TruncatedError.md)

 An error indicating a truncated source.
-Contains the remaining bytes as its `bytes` property.
+Contains the remaining bytes as an array in its `bytes` property.

 ### decodeUTF8(src, dst)